Lesson 1: Right Action, Right Time

 “Unlike other resources, like money and people, that can fluctuate up and down, time only moves in one direction.”

-Rather than fill my days with reactive busy work, I started organizing my day into blocks of times.
+Rather than fill my days with reactive busy work, I started organizing my day into blocks of time.
 I prioritized my most critical non-negotiable “maker activities” that required uninterrupted attention early in the mornings.
-As the day progressed, I would transition from maker tasks to manager tasks that were more interrupt driven.
-This way I incrementally chipped at my “right action” tasks while everything else took a backseat.
+As the day progressed, I would transition from maker tasks to management tasks that were more interrupt driven.
+This way, I incrementally chipped at my “right action” tasks while everything else took a backseat.
 The results were incredible.

-Those little chips started to add up and pretty soon I was making big dents on my productivity.
-I began prioritizing my weeks and months the same way and everything started to flow.
+Those little chips started to add up, and pretty soon, I was making big dents in my productivity.
+I began prioritizing my weeks and months the same way, and everything started to flow.
 From the outside, I probably looked like a skilled juggler.
 I was managing multiple software products, writing my first book, and traveling around the world teaching workshops.
 But like 3-ball juggling, this was a nice illusion.
 I wasn’t getting work done by keeping multiple balls in the air, but rather by focusing on a single ball at any given time — and ensuring that each switch flowed together.

 Then I wondered if “right action, right time” could be applied in an even bigger way.